psanan/swiss-german-english/README.md

 <li> A1 Swiss German lectures and course materials from <a href="https://swissing.ch/">Swissing</a>
 <li> <a href="https://www.sergiojlievano.com/hoi">Hoi!
 Your Swiss German Survival Guide</a>
 <li> <a href="https://eldrid.ch/switzerland.htm">Eldrid's Swiss German pages</a>
-<li> My own experience living in Zurich (unreliable) and information from my 4-year old (fluent, but also unreliable).
 </ul>

 ## Guides